conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 #### Removing versions of API endpoints

 Removal of an API endpoint is sometimes necessary.
-Deprecation notices and removals will always be available in [release notes](https://github.com/conda-incubator/conda-store/blob/main/CHANGELOG.md).
+Deprecation notices and removals will always be documented in the [conda-store release notes](https://github.com/conda-incubator/conda-store/blob/main/CHANGELOG.md).
 Further, documentation should be updated to reflect these changes.
 This should include:
-- version number of the release where this was deprecated
+- version number of the release where the deprecation was introduced
 - provide suggestions for alternatives (if possible)
 - provide justification for the removal (such as a link to the issue or CVE that necessitated the removal).